paulfioravanti/plover-steno-engine-hooks-logger/README.md

 > of Plover.
 See the [Invoke Plover from the command line][] page for details on
 > how to create that reference.

+Restart Plover when it finishes installing.
 Then:

-1. When it finishes installing, restart Plover
+#### Extension Logging

-2. Open the Plover Configuration screen (either click the Configuration icon, or from the main Plover application menu, select `Preferences...`)
+1. Open the Plover Configuration screen (either click the Configuration icon, or from the main Plover application menu, select `Preferences...`)
-3. Open the Plugins tab
+2. Open the Plugins tab
-4. Check the box next to `plover_steno_engine_hooks` to activate the plugin
+3. Check the box next to `plover_steno_engine_hooks` to activate the extension

+#### GUI Tool Logging

-5. Click the Steno Engine Hooks Logger button on the Plover UI to enable UI-related logging.
+1. Click the Steno Engine Hooks Logger button on the Plover application to enable GUI-related logging.

 ### Post-Plover Plugin Registry inclusion (Future)